yabramuvdi/yabramuvdi.github.io/_pages/research.md

 ## Master's

-As part of my masters at the Barcelona School of Economics I wrote a short thesis analazying the tweets from politicians participating in the 2017 elections of Germany, France and UK.
-[Available here](https://yabramuvdi.github.io/files/Master_Thesis.pdf).
+As part of my masters at the Barcelona School of Economics I wrote a short group thesis analazying the tweets from politicians participating in the 2017 elections from Germany, France and UK.
+We used a [Structural Topic Model](https://www.structuraltopicmodel.com/) in order to understand the main drivers of the narratives used by political parties.
+You can find the final version of the document [here](https://yabramuvdi.github.io/files/Master_Thesis.pdf).

 ------